 Left.
 Image Dr. Kaae Whiptailed Scorpion from Arizona, Mastigoproctus giganteus.
 Right.
 Same Species Carrying Egg Sac.
 Image Courtesy Acrocynus CC BY-SA 3.0

 The whiptailed scorpion most often encountered in Arizona is Mastigoproctus giganteus, the largest species in the world.
-It measures up to three inches in length not including the tail.
+It measures up to 3 inches in length not including the tail.
 These nocturnal animals hide in short burrows in the soil and feed on insects and small animals.
 Whiptails are long-lived (up to 12 years), harmless to humans and quite docile.
-They can be easily kept in an aquarium but require a water source and feeding about once every two weeks.
+They can be easily kept in an aquarium but require a water source and feeding about once every 2 weeks.

 Sunspiders-Windscorpions.
 This is a moderately-sized group of arachnids with over 120 species in North America.
 In the United States, most species are found in the desert areas, but some can be found throughout the southern section of the western states.
-They are one to two inches long, usually pale in color, hairy and have a waist or constriction (petiole) connecting the cephalothorax to the abdomen.
+They are 1 to 2 inches long, usually pale in color, hairy and have a waist or constriction (petiole) connecting the cephalothorax to the abdomen.
 The chelicerae are characteristically very large and fang-like and can be as big as the cephalothorax.
 These arthropods are commonly mistaken for vinegaroons.

 A Sunspider or Windscorpion from Southern California.
 Image Dr. Kaae